JimHokanson/adinstruments_sdk_matlab/documentation/writing.md

 I haven't tested this but my impression is that you can switch formats if need be using LabChart.

+**If you want to write to a .adicht file, write to .adidat and convert using LabChart**

 # Limitations #

 - It should be possible to move comments, but I haven't figured out how.
 I can't remember if it is a bug with the API or with my code